 One of the most famous French artists has to be Claude Monet, as one of the founders of impressionist paintings.

-Born in Paris and spending most of his life in nearby Giverny, Monet started off painting everything from landscapes and seascapes to portraits.
+Born in Paris, Monet started off painting everything from landscapes and seascapes to portraits.

-He became famous for his waterlilies, which were inspired by his gardens at Giverny, and would paint the same outdoor scenes over and over again in different lighting and seasonal conditions.
+He became famous for his waterlilies, which were inspired by his gardens in the village of Giverny.
+He would paint the same outdoor scenes over and over again in different lighting and seasonal conditions.

 You can find several of his artworks at Musée d’Orsay and Musée de l’Orangerie in Paris.